 Tool Description Text Use the text tool to create text labels on the flowchart.
 After selecting the tool, click on the flowchart to place an empty text box.
 You can then type in your label text.
 Unlike other tools, this tool is always sticky.
-When this tool is active, you can click on any text label (including those associated with icons) to position the insertion point for editing.
-Align Use the align tool to align the top, bottom, left, or right edges of the selected icons.
-The direction of alignment depends on where you position the mouse within the tool.
+When this tool is active, you ca click on any text label (including those associated with icons) to position the insertion point for editing. text Align Use the align tool to align the top, bottom, left, or right edges of the selected icons.
+The direction of alignment depends on where you position the mouse $\left \stackrel{+}{\longleftrightarrow} \right $ within the tool.
 Watch the help text as you move the mouse within this tool.
 Grid Use the grid tool to turn the grid on and off.
-When the grid is on and you move an icon, its position is adjusted so that the edge closest to a gridline coincides with that gridline. alias Alias Use the alias tool to create an alias for the selected icon(s).
+When the grid is on and you move an icon, its position is adjusted so that the edge closest to a gridline coincides with that gridline.
+Alias Use the alias tool to create an alias for the selected icon(s).
 An alias is a separate representation of the original icon.
-Alias icons appear as hollow versions of their originals.
-See Aliases on page 55 for more information.
-Show Formulas hide Hide Formulas Use the show/hide formulas tool to toggle the visibility of formulas (and their connecting arcs) in the flowchart.
+Alias icons appear as hollow versions of their alias originals.
+See Aliases on page 54 for more information.
+Show/ Hide Formulas Use the show/hide formulas tool to toggle the visibility of formulas (and their connecting arcs) in the flowchart.
 Hiding formulas and their arcs can make a complex flowchart easier to understand.
-This is equivalent to toggling the Formulas checkbox in the Icon Visibility dialog.
+This is equivalent to toggling the Formulas checkbox in the Icon Visibility dialog. show hide Parent Use the parent tool to move from within a current submodel to the parent flowchart one level above.
+In the upper most model, the parent tool will be parent greyed out.
+Delete Use the delete tool to remove a graphical element from your model.
+Select an element then click the delete tool to remove it.
+All connections (arcs) to that element will also be deleted.
+If you have highlighted several elements from your model, they will all be deleted when you press delete.
+If you delete a submodel, all contents of the submodel will also be deleted.